-The journey from Ha Giang to Dong Van, along the Chinese border, is where you'll ride the Ma Pi Leng Pass, a 20km road that was built cooperatively by people from the minority villages of the surrounding area.
+The journey from Ha Giang to Dong Van, characterised by its unique karst limestone topography, is where you'll ride the Ma Pi Leng Pass, a 20km road that was built cooperatively by people from the minority villages of the surrounding area.
 It's also where you'll get to visit Dinh Vua Meo, the palace of the H'mong king who formed an alliance with Ho Chi Minh before Vietnam finally achieved its independence.
 Like Sa Pa, Dong Van is an old market town that became favoured by the French during the colonial era because of its landscape and its cooler climate.
 It has an old quarter with quite a few colonial buildings and, though it receives far fewer foreign tourists, some fantastic eateries, too.

 Day 8: Dong Van - Bao Lac

 the Nho Que River; the Bang River; the Ma Pi Leng Pass; offroading around Bao Lac

 Bao Lac is another market town, where minority folks congregate each weekend to trade.
 On the way there you'll ride the Ma Pi Leng Pass once again, and you'll also have the opportunity to do some more offroading since there are so many dirt trails to be discovered around there.

 Day 9: Bao Lac - Ba Be Lake

 Ba Be Lake; Ba Be National Park